GwenAntell/divDivvy/README.md

   latitude

-Additional functions include `uniqify` to subset an occurrence dataset to unique taxon-coordinate combinations, `sdsumry` to calculate basic spatial coverage and diversity metadata for a dataset or its subsamples, `rangeSizer` to calculate five measures of geographic range size, and `classRast` to generate a raster containing the most common environment or trait for point occurrences falling in each grid cell.
+Additional functions include `uniqify` to subset an occurrence dataset to unique taxon-coordinate combinations, `sdSumry` to calculate basic spatial coverage and diversity metadata for a dataset or its subsamples, `rangeSize` to calculate five measures of geographic range size, and `classRast` to generate a raster containing the most common environment or trait for point occurrences falling in each grid cell.